-The 8′ long panels of tub style grade crossing settled.
+The 8′ long panels of tub-style grade crossing settled.
 As a result, a speed restriction was placed on the crossing, which affected passenger schedules.
 Three panels were affected, and the belly in the slabs was approximately 2 inches.
 Slight deflection with heavy truck traffic was noted, and significant deflection with rail traffic was present.

 The repair had to be completed in just a few hours, to avoid disruption to rail traffic.
 The repair had to allow for immediate resumption of rail traffic, and tolerate tamping of the adjacent truck during the repair.
-Additionally, the tub crossing repair had to be done in a manner which did not disturb the adjacent asphalt pavement.
+Additionally, the tub crossing repair had to be done in a manner that did not disturb the adjacent asphalt pavement.

 A CJGeo modular grade crossing repair crew filled the voids and corrected settlement in a few hours.
-During the tub crossing repair, tamping was done by the rail system to address settlement of the adjacent track.
+During the tub crossing repair, tamping was done by the rail system to address the settlement of the adjacent track.